Rajshahi University of Engineering & Technology: History

-After the independence of Bangladesh (1971), the administration of the college was controlled by the Ministry of Education of Bangladesh and academic curriculum was controlled by University of Rajshahi.
-However, the infrastructural development and maintenance was taken care of by the Public Works Department of Government of Bangladesh.
-To remove these kinds of aforesaid problems several committees and commissions were formed since 1973.
-On the recommendation of these committees and commissions, in 1986, Rajshahi Engineering College was converted to an institute and was named Bangladesh Institute of Technology (BIT), Rajshahi to enhance the technical education.
+After the independence of Bangladesh (1971), the administration of the college was controlled by the Ministry of Education of Bangladesh, and academic curriculum was controlled by University of Rajshahi.
+However, the infrastructural development and maintenance were taken care of by the Public Works Department of the government of Bangladesh.
+To remove these kinds of aforesaid problems, several committees and commissions have been formed since 1973.
+On the recommendation of these committees and commissions, in 1986, Rajshahi Engineering College was converted to an institute and was named Bangladesh Institute of Technology (BIT), Rajshahi, to enhance the technical education.

-In September, 2003, the institute was upgraded to a university and was named as Rajshahi University of Engineering & Technology (RUET) to enhance the technical education and research.
-From that time, the university is financed by the Government through the University Grants Commission (UGC) of Bangladesh.
+In September 2003, the institute was upgraded to a university and was named as Rajshahi University of Engineering & Technology (RUET) to enhance the technical education and research.
+From that time, the university has been financed by the government through the University Grants Commission (UGC) of Bangladesh.
 The university is an autonomous statutory organisation of the Government of Bangladesh functioning within the "Rajshahi University of Engineering & Technology: Act 2003".

 Campus

 RUET is situated in the northern part of Bangladesh, in the city of Rajshahi— the educational center of North Bengal.
 The RUET campus has been described as representing a "spectacular harmony of architecture and natural beauty".

-The distinguishable seasons in Bangladesh are summer and winter.
-In summer season (May–October) temperature of Rajshahi is hot and typically 25-40 degree Celsius and sometimes humid.
-In winter season (November–April) temperature is moderate typically 8-20 degree Celsius.